The T. S. Eliot Prize 2024

 Top Doll / Dialogue Books

 Karen McCarthy Woolf FRSL, shortlisted for the T. S. Eliot Prize 2024 for Top Doll (Dialogue Books), was born in London to English and Jamaican parents.
 She is the author of three poetry books and the editor of numerous literary anthologies.
 As a postdoctoral Fulbright Scholar at UCLA, she was writer in residence at the Promise Institute for Human Rights.
 Her debut An Aviary of Small Birds (Carcanet Press, 2014), was an Observer Book of the Year and her second collection, Seasonal Disturbances (Carcanet Press, 2017), was a winner in the Laurel Prize.
 McCarthy Woolf has performed her work worldwide – in the US, Caribbean, Asia and across Europe at venues including the Royal Festival Hall, Barbican and Kings Place for Poetica Electronica, which showcased music collaborations with various dance and techno producers.
 Her poems have been translated into Turkish, Swedish, Spanish, Polish and Dutch, produced as an animated and choreographed short film, exhibited by Poems on the Underground and dropped from a helicopter over the Houses of Parliament.
+She was awarded a 2024 Jerwood Poetry Award by the Royal Society of Literature.
 Photo © Yasmine Akim